Why Math is Often Misunderstood (and How to Prevent Falling Behind at the Start of the New School Year)

 Many parents might not realize their kids are struggling with math until the first quarter report card comes home.
 What are some signs that a student might need individualized math help?

-Typically, teachers use smaller assessments, like quizzes, to gauge students’ understanding leading up to more substantial assessments, like chapter tests.
-I suggest that parents try to determine whether their child is successful in synthesizing these smaller chunks of material before waiting for a chapter test.
-Ask your child, or the teacher, how smaller assessments/assignments are going to gauge whether your child needs extra help.
+Typically, teachers use smaller assessments, like quizzes, to gauge students’ understanding before more substantial assessments, like chapter tests.
+I suggest that parents try to determine whether their child successfully synthesizes these smaller chunks of material before waiting for a chapter test.
+Ask your child or the teacher how smaller assessments/assignments will gauge whether your child needs extra help.

-Why is it helpful to match your child with a math tutor right at the start of the school year (even if you don’t see any warning signs that they are struggling)?
+Why is it helpful to match your child with a math tutor right at the start of the school year?

 boy does math homework with blue marker

-A tutor can reinforce concepts learned in class, provide support with homework problems, review in advance of tests and quizzes, and even look ahead at upcoming concepts when time permits.
+A tutor can reinforce concepts learned in class, provide support with homework problems, review tests and quizzes in advance, and even look ahead at upcoming concepts when time permits.

 How can a skilled math tutor help students build confidence?

-An effective math tutor builds a rapport with students and creates a collaborative learning environment.
-I’ve found that much of teaching math is confidence-building and that this can only be achieved when students feel comfortable expressing their ideas regarding problem-solving.
+Effective math tutors build rapport with students and create a collaborative learning environment where students aren’t afraid to ask questions.
+I’ve found that much of teaching math is confidence-building, which can only be achieved when students feel comfortable expressing their ideas about problem-solving.
 Creative thinking is as essential as logical thinking.

 Your child can build confidence through one-on-one math help this school year